ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> In your opinion, was this assignment, or any one of the three problems
 >> in it, too easy or too hard?
 Did it take too long or too little time?

 This assignment was really difficult.
-It is uncertain as if it was too easy or too hard, but it definitely bordered a lot closer to the hard side of assignments we have done int he past.
+It is uncertain as if it was too easy or too hard, but it definitely bordered a lot closer to the hard side of assignments we have done in the past.
 It took a considerable amount of time and man hours to implement all of the three problems.
-In our opinion, there should be better clarification of what the MLFQS is actually trying to do up front instead of having to wait a week or two into the assignment to find out what is expected of it.
-We find that this assignment is also exceptionally difficult with only having the professor to turn to in times of need.
+In our opinion, there should be better clarification up front of what the MLFQS is actually trying to do.
+We find that this assignment is also exceptionally difficult with only having the professor to turn to in times of need since the professor's availability is very limited.
 While Slack is great for some questions, it'd be great to have more people to be able to ask about the assignment and get help/guidance when we end up lost along the path.

 >> Did you find that working on a particular part of the assignment gave
 >> you greater insight into some aspect of OS design?

 We found out that working on the regular priority scheduler ended up leaving a great deal of insight about how an OS can get locked up, stuck in busy waiting, or have problems with priority donation if not implemented properly.
+In addition, implementing the MLFQS scheduler has hinted at the complexity a scheduler might use to equitably determine thread priorities and sequences of execution in an actual operating system.

 >> Is there some particular fact or hint we should give students in
 >> future quarters to help them solve the problems?
 Conversely, did you